raspberrypilearning/pibrella-intro/README.md

 2.

-##Step 4: Create a Disco Light Program
+##Step 4: Create a Random Light Program
 As well as using the Pibrella library in a program, you can also use the functionality of others like random and time.

 ###Activity Checklist: